 Documenting a “chain of title” through deed research is an important step in learning more about the history of any property or old house.
-Read on for a step-by-step guide on how you can research the chain of title for your own home.
+Follow our step-by-step guide to research the chain of title for your own home.

-A chain of title can be a key to unlock fascinating stories about who lived in your house, how and when your house has sold, and how the property has changed over time.
-Resources from the Maryland State Department of Assessment and Taxation (SDAT) Real Property Data Search and the MDLandRec.net database of land records and indices make it simple to conduct this research online.
+A chain of title can help you discover who lived in your house, how and when your house has sold, and how the property has changed over time.
+You can find the information you need online through the Maryland State Department of Assessment and Taxation (SDAT) Real Property Data Search and the MDLandRec.net database of land records and indices.

 Throughout this guide, we use the example of our office at 11 ½ W. Chase Street (owned by AIA Baltimore) to illustrate each step in the process.

 1. Identify the address of the property

 2. Use the Real Property Data Search to find the deed reference

 Open the SDAT’s Real Property Data Search.
 Select “Baltimore City” from the drop-down list of counties and “Street Address” from the drop-down list of search methods then select continue.

 Next, fill in the fields for street number and street name.
 You are required to enter a street name.
 Make sure to enter the street name only – not the prefix (e.g. North) or the suffix (e.g. Avenue).
 You are not required to enter a street number but searching with the street name only may return a large number of search results.
 Select next.

 Review the information provided in the search result.
 If the search returns multiple properties, use the address or owner to select the correct property.